 What is a Joint or Reserve Attorney?

-Dec 8, 2017
+- 8th Dec 2017

 It is difficult for any individual to imagine a time in their life when normal, day-to-day decisions are beyond them.
 But that is the reality for many people.

-The loss of mental capacity, whether through illness or an accident, is not only devastating for the person at the centre of this, but for their family and friends, too.
+The loss of mental capacity, whether through illness or an accident, is not only devastating for the person at the centre at this, but for their family and friends, too.
 As lawyers specialising in helping people and those around them deal with these types of issues, we see the practical as well as emotional challenges that this creates.
 Simple things like managing personal finances and health can be a real challenge.

 That is why we recommend that every adult make a Lasting Power of Attorney.
 This is a legal document made by a person while they are of sound mind.
 It appoints one or more trusted people (a husband, wife, brother, sister, friend, for example) to take care of certain affairs if mental capacity is lost at any stage in life.
 These people are called attorneys.